libor-m/ngs-course/prepare.rst

 - `Thomas Cokelaer's cheat sheet <http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_

-Use http://goo.gl to shorten a link to www.seznam.cz, to get a tracking counter url for the network connectivity test.

 Adding another instance
 ^^^^^^^^^^^^^^^^^^^^^^^
 Check out the version which will serve as starting material, create and publish new branch.